The Smarter Way to Get Customer Reviews

 When determining rankings in the valuable "Local Pack," Google looks for signals of a business's credibility and relevance.
 The feedback-first funnel directly fuels these signals:

-Review Quantity: By making it easier for happy customers to leave reviews, you increase the sheer volume of positive ratings on your profile.
+More Reviews: By making it easier for happy customers to leave reviews, you increase the sheer volume of positive ratings on your profile.

-Review Velocity: Perhaps even more importantly, the system ensures a consistent flow of new reviews.
+More Recent Reviews: Perhaps even more importantly, the system ensures a consistent flow of new reviews.
 This tells both Google and potential customers that your business is active, popular, and relevant right now.

 How do customer reviews impact Answer Engine Optimization (AEO)?